-Graduate assistantships, available in each of the departments of the College of Home Economics, offer opportunities for some students to gain experience in college teaching, in preparation of teaching material, or in research, and also to secure financial aid.
-General information regarding assistantships and requests for application forms should be addressed to the Secretary of the New York State College of Home Economics, Cornell University, Inquiries about the stipends and duties of specific assistantships may be addressed to the head of the department concerned.
-Application should be filed by February 1, if possible, and notification will be sent April 1.
-Students must be accepted in the Graduate School before or concurrently with the award of assistantships and fellowships.
+Graduate assistantships, available in each of the departments of the College of Home Economics, offer opportunities for a number of students to gain experience in college teaching, in preparation of teaching material, or in research.
+Applications for admission to the Cornell Graduate School and for fellowships and scholarships are made on one form.
+Applications for assistantships are made on a separate form.
+Both applications may be obtained from the department in which the applicant plans to study by writing to the appropriate department head, or to the Secretary of the New York State College of Home Economics.
+Cornell University, Ithaca, N.Y.
+Application forms for admission may also be obtained from the Graduate School, Sage Graduate Center, Cornell University, Ithaca, N.Y.
+All applications should be returned to the Graduate School.
+Applicants must be accepted in the Graduate School before or concurrently with the award of assistantships and fellowships.